CoderLSF/fast-llama/README.md

 ## License

-rapid-llama is licensed under the [Apache 2 License](LICENSE).
+fast-llama is licensed under the [Apache 2 License](LICENSE).

 ## Acknowledgements

-We would like to express our gratitude to all contributors and users of RapidLLaMA.
+We would like to express our gratitude to all contributors and users of FastLLaMA.
 Your support and feedback have been invaluable in making this project a success.
 If you encounter any issues or have any suggestions, please feel free to open an issue on the GitHub repository.

 ## Contact
 Email: [📩topcoderlsf@gmail.com](topcoderlsf@gmail.com)